Last Update: 01/05/16

 Most floor mats are designed to keep people from slipping on a wet surface and falling in an accident where they can be seriously hurt.
 Sometimes, the slip and fall accident is a minor one – some cuts and bruises, a little embarrassment.

 However, sometimes falling down because there was no floor mat at the entryway results in severe injuries.
-Things like spinal cord injuries, other serious back injuries, fractures, broken bones, or even head injuries like traumatic brain injuries or concussion.
+Things like spinal cord injuries, other serious back injuries, fractures, broken bones, or even head injuries like traumatic brain injuries or concussions.

 In Florida, our “premises liability law” protects Floridians as well as tourists or vacation visitors when someone is hurt in a slip and fall.
 These claims can allow the injured victim to recover things like medical expenses as well as lost wages, lost earning capacity, pain and suffering, and more.